dpvtank/Balzac/_drafts/2020-06-29-reimagining-linkedin.md

 What about money?
 LinkedIn can run on advertising alone.
 Not on private messages, but based on feed.
 The other option is to pay for a pro account which removes advertising, or it enhances the experiences in some other ways.

-I know that Networks Effects is the lingo of the tech world.
-Just because there's a network effect doesn't make it useful.

-Do the words force, compulsion, misery, also part of the lexicon?

 Here's a basic tenet of human psychology that's worth considering.
 People want to feel approved of.
 They want to feel useful.
 They want to feel recognized for what they do.
 LinkedIn allows for only the most shallow and hollow way of making that happen.